pwittchen/dotfiles/README.md

 dotfiles
 ========
-my dotfiles use both on Arch Linux and macOS
+my dotfiles used both on Arch Linux and macOS

 usage
 -----